 I was born in Halifax, Nova Scotia, Canada, and grew up in the city of Moncton, New Brunswick.
 I graduated from Harrison Trimble High School in 1995 and continued on to the University of Western Ontario in London, Ontario, in a Bachelor of Science Program, where I graduated in 1998.
 After 3 fabulous years, I returned to Maritimes, and completed my Bachelor of Education at the University of Prince Edward Island.
-I taught high school mathematics, science and ethics to grades 8, 9 and 10 for over 10 years, but in 2010 decided to pursue a career in personal training and nutrition.
+I taught high school mathematics, science and ethics to grades 8, 9 and 10 for over 10 years, but in 2010 decided to pursue a career in online/in gym training and nutrition.

 I have been involved in athletics all my life.
 I climbed the walls as a child, so my mom put me in gymnastics.
 In junior high I had discovered cheerleading, and my gymnatic ability became an asset.
 I had participated in cheerleading throughout my elementary and high school educaton, and was recruited for cheerleading by the University of Western Ontario.
 So I became a Mustang - Go Stangs!